 When the Drag Race UK line-up was announced, fans were excited by the prospect of the show bringing together 10 queens from regions across the UK.
 Contestants came from Essex, Liverpool, Yorkshire, Belfast and more.

 It became a running joke that international Drag Race fans had to watch the show with subtitles to decipher what the UK queens were saying.
-After all, Drag Race UK featured contestants with accents and dialects not commonly heard in mainstream English-speaking media.
+After all, Drag Race UK featured contestants with accents and dialects not frequently heard in mainstream English-speaking media, especially for global audiences.

 This raises an important point about on-screen representation of class and regional accents.
 The implication is that those with accents that deviate from Estuary English are less likely to be afforded faithful, error-free subtitling.
 On a platform as wide-reaching as Drag Race, which is all about showcasing a queen’s unique and authentic voice, this seems unacceptable.